mendix/docs/content/en/docs/control-center/deployed-apps.md

 After the end date of the license key has passed, your apps enter a 30-day grace period.
 During this grace period, the app will continue to run normally using the expired license.
 However, you may notice extra warning messages in the app logs during this period.

 If you do not update your keys by the end of this period, your app may be forcefully stopped by the Mendix runtime.
 Upon restart, the app will switch to trial mode and will follow the limitations of trial mode.
-For details of license limitations, see [Licensing Apps](/developerportal/deploy/licensing-apps-outside-mxcloud/).
+For details of license limitations, see [How to License Apps](/developerportal/deploy/licensing-apps-outside-mxcloud/).

 #### 4.3.9 My App Stopped Working Because the License Key Expired.
 What Should I Do?